ronnieholm/Backend-web-programming-course-spring-2014/LectureNotes.md

-# What is Back-End Web Programming?
+# What is backend web programming?

 A typical modern application: A Web Shop